Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

 Since the code from \prettyref{lst:static_histogram} tries to validate if \lstinline*atomic_histogram _pointer* is \lstinline*null*, it is required to compare the pointer with a null pointer literal: \lstinline*nullptr*.
 In order to compare two pointers, they need to be of the same type and therefore, a \lstinline*static_cast* is used as it is the only named cast operator which allows casts from \lstinline*nullptr* to a different type.
 The \emph{destination} identifier to which the named cast is bound is \lstinline*old_value*.
 While \lstinline*old_value* looks different to \lstinline*nullptr* and that is why our information-theoretic analysis identified it, the method \lstinline*CompareAndSwapPtr* is likely designed to be generic and accepting of many different pointer types.
 Therefore, this use of named cast is sound.
+Our tool does not flag this case based on the preprocessing filters, since \lstinline*nullptr* is a literal.
+Additionally, the \emph{source} and \emph{destination} identifiers are specific to the context.
+Thus, we consider this case as having precise names.